-Vodafone’s official press release sheds little light on the reason the company acquired Worldxchange.
+Vodafone’s press release sheds little light on the reason the company acquired Worldxchange.

 “Brings complementary skills together to deliver enhanced solutions to enterprise customers”.